 Michigan’s homestead property tax credit is how the State of Michigan can help you pay some of your property taxes if you are a qualified Michigan homeowner or renter and meet the requirements.
 You should complete the Homestead Property Tax Credit Claim form (MI-1040CR) to see if you qualify for the credit.

 The credit, for most people, is based on a comparison between property taxes and total household resources.
 Homeowners pay property taxes directly and renters pay them indirectly with their rent.

-Given that each taxpayer has unique circumstances that determine their eligibility for the credit, you should go to the Michigan Department of Treasury Homestead Property Tax Credit page to learn more and access the forms.
+Given that each taxpayer has unique circumstances that determine their eligibility for the credit, you should look at the MI-1040CR Instructions or go to the Michigan Department of Treasury Homestead Property Tax Credit page to learn more and access the forms.